juliennecodes/explore-react-spring/Notes.md

 - with no animation, the movement is just an abrupt point a to point b
 - with animation, the movement is eased between point a to point b

+#Tying it all back
+- Okay, so to get back to react, react will have data changes, which changes the state, which changes the display
+- without animation, the display changes are abrupt
+- with animation, the display changes are smoothed and eased in
+- the data changes are independent of react spring, it will happen
+- what react spring adds into react is the inbetweens of those data changes
+- react is just concerned with data change between
+  -0      -> 1

+- with react spring, the data change is now
+  - 0     -> 0.25
+  - 0.25  -> 0.5
+  - 0.5   -> 0.75
+  - 0.75  -> 1

+-I think